2007-08: Colin Jacobs was chosen in the fourth round, 67th overall, of the 2008 WHL Bantam Draft by the Seattle Thunderbirds.

 2012-13: Jacobs made his pro hockey debut with Buffalo’s AHL affiliate in Rochester in April after skating for the Prince George Cougars in his fourth WHL season.
 In 11 regular season games with the Amerks he scored 1 goal with 2 assists and was an even plus/minus.
 Rochester finished second in the North Division and were swept by first place Toronto in the first round of the playoffs.
 Jacobs did not play in the playoffs.
 Obtained by Prince George from Seattle in an August 2012 trade, he was the leading scorer for a young Cougars team that had the WHL’s second-worst record.
 Jacobs scored 25 goals with 28 assists, both career-highs, and was -27 with 98 penalty minutes.
 He signed a three-year entry-level contract with Buffalo in May, 2013.

 Jacobs is a two-way player with good size and a ton of WHL experience under his belt.
-He has good hands, but what makes Jacobs stand out are his strong leadership qualities and work ethic.
-He can play either wing and can play on the penalty kill.
+He has good hands with strong leadership qualities and work ethic.
+He is limited offensively but will do the dirty jobs that others will not.
+Jacobs can play either wing and can play on the penalty kill.